Chocolate Brownies

 High Altitude Chocolate Brownies

-If you have ever watched a pan of brownies develop a beautiful, crackly top in the oven, only to have the center crater into a gooey, undercooked canyon the moment you pull them out, read on.
+If you have ever watched a pan of brownies develop a beautiful, crackly top in the oven, only to have the center crater into a gooey, undercooked canyon the moment you pull them out, you’re not alone.
+This is a classic high-altitude baking frustration.

 The High-Altitude Science